Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Plus Rigid Fork Bikes

 Plus bikes also often feature simplified gearing and transmission, often 1×11 or 2×10.
-They are somehow rigid-fork steel mountain bikes with drop bars (although a few flat bar options are around).
+They are somehow rigid-fork steel mountain bikes with drop bars (although a few flat-bar options are available).

 Plus bikes are meant to be adventure bikes and are really catered towards the bikepacking fanbase.